 Can I bring alcohol onboard?

 Alcohol is not permitted to be brought onboard the ship.
-Duty-free and personal alcohol purchased onshore will be collected at the gangway and will be returned to your cabin on the last day of your cruise.
-Duty and tax-free alcohol is also available for purchase onboard and will also be held for safekeeping and returned to your cabin on the last day of you cruise.
+Duty-free and personal alcohol purchased onshore will be collected at the gangway and can be collected on the last day of your cruise.
+Duty and tax-free alcohol is also available for purchase onboard and will also be held for safekeeping and can be collected on the last day of you cruise.

 Can my family and friends come with me to the wharf?